HermannBjorgvin/Kennitala/README.md

     kennitala.isValid('3108962099') // returns True
     kennitala.isValid('8281249124') // returns False

     // Check if kennitala is valid for a person (returns false for companies) kennitala.isPerson('3108962099');            // returns True
     kennitala.isPerson('601010-0890');           // returns False
     kennitala.isPerson(3108962099);              // returns True
     kennitala.isPerson('31^_^08!!96LOL20T_T99'); // returns True

     // Checks if kennitala is valid for a company (returns false for persons) kennitala.isCompany('6010100890');  // True
     kennitala.isCompany('601010-0890'); // True
     kennitala.isCompany(3108962099);    // False

     // the .format() method formats a kennitala and adds a traditional - spacer
-    // takes an optional argument for the spacer between the 6th and 7th digit
+    // takes an optional parameter for the spacer between the 6th and 7th digit
-    // defaults to '-' but can be customized with the optional parameter kennitala.format('310896DIRTYSSID2099'); // returns '310896-2099'
+    // defaults to '-' but can be customized with an optional parameter kennitala.format('310896DIRTYSSID2099'); // returns '310896-2099'
     kennitala.format('3108962099', '-apple pie-') // returns '310896-apple pie-2099'
     kennitala.format('3108962099', '') // returns '3108962099'

     // the .clean() method removes all non digit characters. ideal for database storage kennitala.clean(3108962099); // returns '3108962099'

     // the .info() method returns an object with useful information kennitala.info('3108962099');